esyede/rakit/packages/docs/data/arrays.md

 ### Arr::sort()

-This method sorts an array by its values:
+Sorts an array by its values:

 ```php
 $array = ['Desk', 'Table', 'Chair'];